alliedmodders/sourcepawn/README.md

 SourcePawn 1.10 is the current development version.

-The following legacy features have been removed:
+The biggest change in this release is an improved syntax for "enum structs" that works with Transitional Syntax.
+More information can be found [here](https://wiki.alliedmods.net/SourcePawn_Transitional_Syntax#Enum_Structs).

+Other changes:
- - `funcenum` and `functag` keywords.
+ - Removed `funcenum` and `functag` keywords.
- - Packed array indexing.
+ - Removed packed array indexing.
+ - Improved compilation speed.
+ - Added a control-flow verifier to the VM.